 So, the next day, Leroy Daniels found himself on the lot at MGM, meeting perhaps the greatest dancer the cinema had ever produced.
 And he didn’t seem to be intimidated at all.
 Romero suggested that Astaire have Leroy shine his shoes, and Leroy Daniels went into his customary performance.
 Romero later recalled that “Fred went out of his mind.”

 Even though Daniels admitted that he had never had any training as a dancer, his natural ability was so great that, as the Jet magazine article put it, from the first rehearsal he didn’t miss a step.

 There are different versions of how Leroy Daniels was discovered.
-Movie critic Roger Ebert was under the impression that the movie’s director, Vincente Minnelli, saw Leroy singing and dancing as he shined shoes at Penn Station in New York City, and brought him out to Hollywood to appear in the film.
-However, both the Jet Magazine article, which is a contemporary account, and the Mark Knowles book, which relates in detail how Alex Romero found Leroy, affirm that Daniels was discovered at his shoeshine stand in Los Angeles.
+Movie critic Roger Ebert was under the impression that the movie’s director, Vincente Minnelli, saw Leroy's shoeshine performance at Penn Station in New York City and took him to Hollywood to appear in the film.
+But both the Jet Magazine article, which is a contemporary account, and Mark Knowles's book, which relates in detail how Alex Romero found Leroy, affirm that Daniels was discovered at his shoeshine stand in LA.

 Leroy gives a powerful performance in the film

 The “Shine on Your Shoes” dance has become a classic.
 And Daniels definitely holds his own with Fred Astaire.
 Famed movie critic Roger Ebert certainly was impressed.
 He named the number as his favorite musical piece in the film, and said of Daniels:

 He's a gifted performer, his timing as precise as Astaire's, and perhaps because he's the real thing, we sense a freshness and joy.